 The Witches is a simply smashing children's book written by Roald Dahl, first published in 1983, with illustrations by Quentin Blake sprinkled throughout.
-The version published by Puffin Books in 2001 is just 201 pages long, including the marvellous illustrations.
+The edition published by Puffin Books in 2001 is just 201 pages long, including the marvellous illustrations.
 You're bound to have an enjoyable afternoon while reading it, and if you don't, why then, at only 201 pages (including illustrations, don't forget) it's over so quickly anyway that you can read something else the same day!

 The story begins: